Fukushima residents say resounding "no" to nuclear energy

 “Many people are now aware that the government’s talking of ‘no immediate risk to health’ is tantamount to ‘long-term health risk’,” she said to the applause of about 200 residents packed in a small concert hall.

-A panel of experts appointed by parliament concluded last month that the disaster could have been prevented and that failure to take precautions was the result of “collusion” among the utility, regulators and the government.

-“After reading the report by the parliament-appointed panel, prosecutors could not stand idly by,” Kawai said.

-Japan met about a third of its energy needs with nuclear power before the disaster and had plans to boost that share to more than half, in part, to combat global warming.
+Japan met about a third of its energy needs with nuclear power before the disaster and had plans to keep it as a central source of energy, in part, to combat global warming.

 Now, three options that the government has put on the table are to phase out nuclear power completely as soon as possible, aim for a 15 percent share of the power supply by 2030, or a 20-25 percent share by the same date.